gk646/CodeStats/README.md

 #### Why choose Code Stats?

 - **Open Source**
-    - the source code is open for review and contribution elimination the malicious use of data
+    - the source code is open for review and contribution eliminating the risk of malicious use of data
 - Speed and Efficiency
     - Optimized for speed it runs faster than other popular statistic plugins
 - Features